 - Join our Parent Club: Membership gives you daily contact with instructors and community, new resources, checklists and reminders, regular Q&A's with Patty Wipfler, and discounts on classes and other gatherings.

-- Subscribe to the Hand in Hand Parenting Podcast: Get weekly inspiration and encouragement as hosts Elle and Abigail share how they use the tools and how you can too.
+- Enjoy the Hand in Hand Parenting Podcast: Get inspiration and encouragement as hosts Elle and Abigail share how they use the tools and how you can too.

 - Join Social Media: Get daily support and updates.
 You can find us on Instagram, Youtube, Facebook, Pinterest and Twitter.